UWB-ACM/CTCI/2019-03-Autumn/2_string_manipulation/README.md

 Our memoization strategy is to record the number of consecutive preceding characters for each possible comparison between `s1` and `s2`.

-Because this comparison must be made for each combination of indeces in `s1` and `s2`, we will use a 2-dimensional array to store these values.
+Because this comparison must be made for each combination of indices in `s1` and `s2`, we will use a 2-dimensional array to store these values.

 When we can reference this array which we will call `found`, we can